michaelsharman/cfserverstatus/README.md

 # ColdFusion status page(s)

 The scripts here can be used to help test the health of ColdFusion/Railo application server(s).
-You can either use them adhoc or set them up as part of your nagios (etc) reporting.
+You can either use them ad hoc or set them up as part of your nagios (etc) reporting.

 ## Configuration
 This package should be loaded as a separate vhost, within an application server environment.
 Each script is self contained (has no dependencies) and can be run either independantly or as a suite.